(or select a category to narrow it down)

 Approximately 8 weeks?

 The federal government is spending millions of dollars a year to feed elk and administer the hunt.
 If both were stopped or curtailed as a result of this lawsuit, taxpayers’ money would be saved.
+In addition, it would result in a population of elk more in balance with the landscape.

 It was established in 1912 after several severe winters in which elk died because they were prevented from migrating south to their ancestral winter ranges.
 The commonly held belief is that thousands of elk starved to death.
 Reputable scientists and researchers have challenged that account, however.
 They say herd sizes reported to be 20,000 to 25.000 were unlikely, since local plant communities could not sustain such a large elk population.
 Based on what the size of the herd actually was, it is likely hundreds, and not thousands, of elk died during the most severe winters.